Niwyll/special-octo-parakeet/README.md

 * Therefore, I chose a **permissive approach**:

   * If a user belongs to the Fire group, they will see all Pokemon having Fire as **at least one** of their types.
-  * This avoids duplicate Pokemon in results when a user belongs to multiple groups.
+  * Avoid duplicate Pokemon in results when a user belongs to multiple groups.
   * This approach simplifies the implementation and still respects the exercise requirements.